David-Else/developer-workstation-setup-script-debian/README.md

 > - Use the Software & Updates application or the terminal to remove `cdrom` from `/etc/apt/sources.list`.
 Look in Other Software:
 > ![Software & Updates](./images/sources.png)

+## Setting up Debian

-2. Open the terminal and run the following command to install Ansible, git, and Flatpak:
+1. Open the terminal and run the following command to install Ansible, git, and Flatpak:
    ```sh
    sudo apt install ansible git flatpak
    ```

-3. Clone this repository and navigate to it:
+2. Clone this repository and navigate to it:
    ```sh
    git clone https://github.com/David-Else/developer-workstation-setup-script-debian
    cd developer-workstation-setup-script-debian
    ```

-4. Customize the software selection by modifying `packages.yml` according to your preferences.
+3. Customize the software selection by modifying `packages.yml` according to your preferences.

-5. Run the main installation playbook:
+4. Run the main installation playbook:
 > [!NOTE]
 > When prompted for the `BECOME` password in Ansible, enter your user password.
 Your account must have administrative privileges.
 >